Jahia/augmented-search-ui/README.md

 ## Production

-Downlaod the module from store.jahia.com and deploy it on your platform
+Download the module from store.jahia.com and deploy it on your platform